digirix/Apexsaas/Progress.md

      - **Canceled**: Invoice has been canceled before payment
      - **Void**: Invoice has been voided after being sent
    - Complete tenant isolation is enforced for all invoice operations
-   - Automatic calculations ensure financial accuracy with proper decimal handling
+   - Automatic calculations ensure financial accuracy with proper decimal handling (precision of 10, scale of 2)
+   - UI includes a centralized finance dashboard showing invoices, payments, and chart of accounts in tabs

 2. **Invoice Line Items:**
    - Line items are created based on services provided